awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-files.md

 + If `source` refers to a directory, then all files in the directory are copied to the instance\.
 + If `source` is a single slash \("/" for Amazon Linux, RHEL, and Ubuntu Server instances, or "\\" for Windows Server instances\), then all of the files from your revision are copied to the instance\.

-The paths used in `source` are relative paths, starting from the root of your revision\.
+The paths used in `source` are relative to the `appspec.yml` file, which should be at the root of your revision\.
+For details on the file structure of a revision, see [Plan a revision for CodeDeploy](application-revisions-plan.md)\.

 The `destination` instruction identifies the location on the instance where the files should be copied\.
-This must be a fully qualified path\.
+This must be a fully qualified path such as `/root/destination/directory` \(on Linux, RHEL, and Ubuntu\) or `c:\destination\folder` \(on Windows\)\.

 `source` and `destination` are each specified with a string\.